chainer/chainer/docs/source/glance.rst

    :lines: 49-50
    :lineno-start: 49

 Finally we create a :class:`Trainer <chainer.training.Trainer>` object.
-The ``trainer`` processes minibatches using the ``updater`` defined above until a certain stop condition is met, and allows to use extensions at certain phases of the training.
-We set it up to run for 50 epochs and store all files created by extensions (see below) in the ``result`` directory.
+The ``trainer`` processes minibatches using the ``updater`` defined above until a certain stop condition is met and allows the use of extensions during the training.
+We set it to run for 50 epochs and store all files created by the extensions (see below) in the ``result`` directory.

 .. literalinclude:: ../../examples/glance/glance.py
    :language: python